oskariorg/oskari-docs/md/documentation/faq.md

 - Include helpful information: Oskari version, browser, steps to reproduce the error
 - Press Submit new issue-button

-## Handling dates and timestamps

-- For database: Use column of type `timestamp with time zone`
-- For Java: Use `java.time.OffsetDateTime` with `ZoneOffset.UTC`
-- For JSON: Use ISO string like `2022-05-16T10:40:33.594Z`
-- For Javascript value objects: Use `Date`
-- For rendering in the UI: Format only while rendering (not in model)

-Also:
-- Use NOT NULL in database for creation date with default value to current timestamp
-- Prefer updating modification date in code rather than db triggers

 ## Where can I find help with my Oskari issues?

 All the discussion channels are listed [here](http://oskari.org/about).
 It is higly recomended to ask Oskari related issues by sending a query to [Oskari user mailing list](https://lists.osgeo.org/mailman/listinfo/oskari-user) or chat in [Oskari Gitter](https://gitter.im/oskariorg/chat).